 Modern public relations people often don’t understand how the media works.
 Many don’t get journalism.

 This wasn’t a problem in the past when most PR people were ex-journalists.
 Today, many publicists have never seen the inside of an editorial office.

 Harmful PR failures

-Many end up harming their client’s chances of getting publicity.
+As a result many PR people end up harming their client’s chances of getting publicity.
 Or at least the right publicity.
 Instead they get in the way of journalists and annoy editors.

 Which is where Dan Kaufman’s Dealing with grumpy editors gets its name.
 To public relations people journalists often appear grumpy, rude and obstructive.